Video: The Canadian Citizenship Ceremony: What you need to know

 You must bring all of your original immigration documents.

-If you have a permanent resident card, you must also bring it.
+- If you have a permanent resident card, you must also bring it even if it has expired.

 If you have both of those documents, bring both of them to the ceremony.